auskf-web/auskf-nationals.github.io/README.md

 ## auskf-nationals.github.io

-A [Jekyll-powered][1] website for the AUSKF National Championships 2017.
+A [Jekyll-powered][1] website for the AUSKF National Championships.
 Please visit [www.auskf-nationals.com][2] to learn more about this event.

 Design adapted from:
 * Twenty by [HTML5 UP][3]